Saganus/macaroons-express-demo/README.md

-# mAuth: Macaroons-based authentication middleware for Express
+# mAuth: Macaroon-based authentication middleware for Express

 ## What is mAuth?